Manasi3112/Daily-Coding-Challenge/README.md

 # Daily-Coding-Challenge

 ## DAY 1
-PROBLEM : Cyclically rotate an array by one
+PROBLEM : Cyclically rotate an array by one.

 Given an array, rotate the array by one position in clock-wise direction.

 Example 1: